 The pin for Aux Power is usually with a Red Wire, but sometimes it’s different like Black.
 Sometimes we call it ‘Aux Power’ or ‘Auxiliary Power’ or ‘Accessory Power’ or ‘Batt 12V+’.
 Whatever the name it provides a tap for access to the tow vehicle positive power.
 Typically, auxiliary power is for charging RV batteries, interior lights, power for accessories, etc. The routing is not on the above Trailer Wiring Diagram because it is optional and different for every trailer.

 If you don’t need separate power on the trailer, just leave that pin out.
-If you do use it, then be sure you protect the vehicle electric system from shorts and from completely draining the tow vehicle battery.
+If you do use it, then be sure you protect the vehicle electric system from shorts (use a fuse or circuit breaker).
+Also, it’s good to protect the system from completely draining the tow vehicle battery.

 Size: Use a wire size appropriate for the power demands.